 Expressing milk can be done by hand or, more usually, by using a pump to collect milk from the breast and store it in a bottle.
 Your health visitor or community midwife will be able to give advice on this.
-See also www.breastfedbabies.org maintaining a good milk supply depends on milk being removed regularly either by breastfeeding or expressing.
-Long periods between expressing or feeds may lower milk supply.
+See also www.breastfedbabies.org established before a bottle is introduced as some babies can get confused or develop a preference for the bottle.
+This is because the sucking action required to feed from a bottle is different to that used to feed from the breast;